geoserver/geoserver/doc/en/user/source/community/ogc-api/features/index.rst

    Presently each family of templates manages its own :file:`common-header.ftl` (as shown in the difference between :file:`ogc/features` service templates, and getfeature templates above).

 #.
-A restart is required, as templates are cached.
+A restart is not required, the system will notice when the template is updated and apply the changes automatically.

    .. figure:: img/template_override.png